 6) CC Link Identifier (CC-Link-Identifier, see clause 5.1.3 for definition and clause B.3a for ASN.1 definition).

+7) Event sequence number (Integer value [Sequence number of event in specific call] only used for call releated events (see clause B.3, B.3a for ASN.1 definition).

 Table 5.3 summarizes the items of HI2 control information.
 It is mandatory information, except the CID - it may be omitted for non-call related IRI records - and the CCLID.
 Their format and coding definition is LI specific, i.e. not based on other signalling standards.

 Table 5.3: Parameters for LI control information in IRI records (HI2 interface port)